 For more information, please visit the official government website.

-The Memorial is located in the heart of Melaka, a UNESCO World Heritage site, and is surrounded by places of interest.
+The Proclamation of Independence Memorial is located in the heart of Melaka, a UNESCO World Heritage site, and is surrounded by places of interest.
 Read more on my Top Melaka Attractions page.